Tasumo/Blog_website/README.md

 # Blog_website

+#What I Have Learned

-Using python flask and bootstrap learning to make a website
+Using python flask and bootstrap to make a website

 Credits to CoreyMSchafer for helping